 MCLEAN, Va., May 26, 2011 /PRNewswire/ -- Freddie Mac (OTC: FMCC) today released the results of its Primary Mortgage Market Survey® (PMMS®), which shows slower economic activity pushing fixed-rate mortgages slightly lower for the sixth consecutive week.
 The 30-year averaged 4.60 percent; the 15-year averaged 3.78 percent, marking new lows for 2011.

-Existing-home sales rose in August following a big correction in July, according to the National Association of Realtors®.
+Existing-home sales slipped in April, although the market has managed six gains in the past nine months, according to the National Association of Realtors®.

 Existing-home sales1, which are completed transactions that include single-family, townhomes, condominiums and co-ops, eased 0.8 percent to a seasonally adjusted annual rate of 5.05 million in April from a downwardly revised 5.09 million in March, and are 12.9 percent below a 5.80 million pace in April 2010; sales surged in April and May of 2010 in response to the home buyer tax credit

 Home sales are on track to outperform last year, even though the market doesn't have the benefit of the home buyer tax credit.
 This is thanks to sustained economic growth, the slowly recovering jobs picture, and historically high affordability conditions, NAR Chief Economist Lawrence Yun told a packed room on Thursday during the Residential Economic Update at the 2011 REALTORS® Midyear Legislative Meetings.

 Join the Greater Syracuse Association of REALTORS® as we participate in Nationwide Open House Weekend, June 4-5, 2011!
 It's an exciting time of the year; don't miss out on this golden opportunity!